 - studies where all interventions are standard of care do not need to be referred.

 A cover note summarizing the terms and conditions of the UCL Insurance Policy is available from the Administrator of the UCL Research Ethics Committee.

 The Joint UCL and UCLH Research Office (JRO) administers the insurance form on behalf of UCL.
-Completed insurance forms should therefore be sent to → David Wilson, Database & Information Officer, at the JRO and copied to the → Administrator of the UCL Research Ethics Committee.
+Completed insurance forms should therefore be sent to the Joint UCL and UCLH Research Office using its → generic email address, and copied to the → Administrator of the UCL Research Ethics Committee.